 Benefits of Eyelid Surgery

 Eyelid surgery, termed blepharoplasty (bleph-a-row-plas-tea) can effectively treat tired and sad appearing eyes.
 Bags under the eyes and excess eyelid skins are the most common reasons people have blepharoplasty.
 Using sophisticated and innovative techniques, Dr. Miller can create natural, refreshed, and more youthful appearing eyes.
 Your eyes will not look pulled, altered, or different.

 Preparing for Blepharoplasty

-The doctor will provide pain killers if necessary.
+You will typically see Dr. Miller the day after your surgery, and other appointments will be scheduled during your pre-operative visit.
 Be sure to follow the after-care regimen provided, for quick and pain-free recovery.
-You should be able to resume your daily routine 2-3 days after the surgery.
+You should be able to resume most of your daily routines 4-5 days after surgery.

 Featured Before & After PhotosView all Eyelid Surgery Orange County photos in our gallery.

 Common Questions or Concerns

 Incision placement in lower blepharoplasty is well concealed inside the eyelid.
 Upper eyelid surgery incisions are typically placed within the natural eyelid crease.
 The placement of incisions must be exact, and the amount of skin removed must be carefully measured.
 Dr. Miller will design an incision pattern that provides you optimal results while taking precautions to create imperceptible scars.

 Lower eyelid surgery in Orange County is an outpatient procedure and very tolerable with little to no discomfort following the procedure.
 Most patients return to work in 4 to 5 days, although some may return in 7 days with minimal makeup.
 Dr. Miller offers a unique laser treatment to help hasten the resolution of bruising, if needed, usually within 7 days.
 Patients are able to resume most exercise activities in 10-14 days.